guptswayam/husky-eslint-setup/README.md

 7. `prettier/prettier` is a rule in eslint to use enforce prettier within eslint.
   - Within this rule, we can specify prettier configurations and it will override `prettier.config.js` rules if there is any
 8. To change eslint rules for a sub-directory, we can create a new `eslint.config.js` file within that subdir.

+## Lint Staged (Uses Eslint)
+1. Lint Staged runs `eslint --fix` cmd only on the git staged files.
+2. Changes made by lint-staged are also staged automatically by this package.
+  - This is a required behaviour for pre-commit hook
+3. Without lint staged, eslint runs fix to all files and also don't stage them.
+It is an unwanted behaviour for pre-commit hook as eslint fixes won't be commited.

+## Jest with ES6 (ES2015+)
+1. Jest doesn't support ES6 module syntax by default so either we need to use babel with jest or enable jest experimental flag `--experimental-vm-modules`.
+2. Babel converts ECMAScript 2015+ code into a backwards compatible version of JavaScript
+3. `.babelrc` file and three extra dependencies would be required for first option: `babel-jest`, `@babel/core` and `@babel/preset-env`
+4. With Second option, we need to change jest test command: `node --experimental-vm-modules node_modules/jest/bin/jest.js src`

+**Note**: VSCode doesn't support jest intellisense without @types/jest, so we might need to setup jsconfig.json file for it in JS(non-TS) project.